rce-3/knowledge-base/README.md

 ## Contributing

-We welcome contributions to the RCE3 Knowledge Database!
+We welcome contributions to the RCE3 Knowledge Base!
 If you have notes, research, or experiments related to RCE3 missions or other topics of interest, please consider sharing them.

 To contribute, please follow these steps: